About

 On December 7, 1941 US Naval Base Pearl Harbor was attacked and fully brought the United States into World War II.
 A year later food rationing was in place to ensure fair access to diminished supplies of items such as sugar, canned goods, and red meat.

 Fast forward 73 years to December 7, 2014.
-As a learning experiment and tribute to the women who brought us through the rationed years, I am living a year by WWII food rationing rules.
+As a learning experiment and tribute to the women who brought us through the rationed years, I experienced a year by WWII food rationing rules.

 My name is Becky and I am the WWII Foodie.